-We account for our approximate 14% investment in the NYC Retail Portfolio and our approximate 47% investment in the Single-Family Rental Portfolio using the fair value option.
-During the year ended December 31, 2021, we recorded an unrealized fair value loss of \$4,021 related to our NYC Retail Portfolio investment and a \$61,945 unrealized fair value gain related to our Single-Family Rental Portfolio investment.
-Our interest rate swaps resulted in an unrealized fair value gain of \$3,920 as interest rates increased during the year.
+We account for our approximate 14% investment in the NYC Retail Portfolio and our approximate 47% investment in the Single-Family Rental Portfolio I using the fair value option.
+During the year ended December 31, 2022, we recorded a unrealized fair value loss of \$9,457 and a unrealized fair value gain of \$2,723 related to our investments in NYC Retail Portfolio and Single-Family Rental Portfolio I, respectively.
+Our interest rate swaps resulted in an unrealized fair value gain of \$3,766 as interest rates increased during the year.
 We utilize our interest rate swaps to fix interest rates on variable rate debt we plan to hold to maturity.